davisjam/davisjam.github.io/_pages/home.md

 This disorganized list summarizes my research, teaching, and service activities.

-## 2024

-- Serving on the ISSTA 2024 PC, Technical track
-- Serving on the SANER 2024 PC, Early Research Achievements track

 ## 2023

+- Serving on the ICSE 2025 PC, Technical track
+- Presentation at Carnegie Mellon University about software engineering with pre-trained models
 - Paper on applying large language models to cybersecurity failures: SCORED 2023.
 Congrats to Tanmay, Dharun and the team!
+- Serving on the ISSTA 2024 PC, Technical track
 - Presentation at Argonne National Labs about pre-trained models.
+- Serving on the SANER 2024 PC, Early Research Achievements track
 - Paper on discovering cybersecurity vulnerabilities in embedded network stacks: ASE 2023.
 Congrats to Paschal and the team!
 - Serving as a judge for CSAW 2023
 - Paper on the role of policy-process-product theory in empirical software engineering: ESEC/FSE-IVR 2023.
 Congrats to Kelechi and the team!